brettz9/asyouwish/README.md

 force the user to copy paste from a text box or depend on downloading and installing some bulky server-side language interpreter (possibly in a non-JavaScript language).
-AsYouWish might even be used to make a server (given some support within Firefox for test servers).
+AsYouWish might even be used to make a server (given some support within Firefox for test servers) which could in turn be used in conjunction with WebAppFind (e.g., to pass privileged command instructions to the server) or to serve its own AsYouWish-privileged apps (which could listen for WebAppFind commands local to those visitors).
+A server with browser access might be useful for the likes of displaying the songs one has downloaded and is listening to in a web app.

 5. Last but not least, a Git-accessible client-side web-based IDE...
 (Firefox can execute files and processes, so if